raya77/target.en/help/c-intro/target-access-from-mac.md

 ---
 keywords: Experience Cloud;sign in;language;default ui language;default language
-description: Learn how to access Target from the Adobe Experience Cloud, set your default view, and change the language of the Target UI and documentation.
+description: Learn how to access [!DNL Target] from the Adobe Experience Cloud, set your default view, and change the language of the [!DNL Target] UI and documentation.
-title: How Do I Access Target From the Adobe Experience Cloud?
+title: How Do I Access [!DNL Target] From the Adobe Experience Cloud?
 feature: Overview
 exl-id: a5ac8d33-69c3-4e21-9f0f-baab430a6b76
 ---
-# Access Target from the Adobe Experience Cloud{#access-target-from-the-adobe-experience-cloud}
+# Access [!DNL Target] from the Adobe Experience Cloud

 Information about accessing [!DNL Adobe Target] from the [!DNL Adobe Experience Cloud], setting your default landing page, and changing the language of the [!DNL Target] user interface.

-## Sign in to Adobe Target and set your default view
+## Sign in to Adobe [!DNL Target] and set your default view

 1. Sign into the [Adobe Experience Cloud](https://experience.adobe.com/).